-Essential for making a Sazerac cocktail, Peychaud's offers up light Christmas spice notes, including clove and nutmeg.
-The 18th-century recipe even includes a hint of cherry, though as with most bitters formulae, the secret is one that is well-kept.
+Essential for making a Sazerac cocktail, Peychaud's Bitters offers up light Christmas spice notes, including clove and nutmeg.
+The 18th-century recipe even includes a hint of cherry.
+As with most bitters formulae, the secret recipe is one that is well-kept.

 04 of 05

 The Bitter Truth is one of the newer bitters producers.
-They have quickly made a splash -- or is it a dash -- on the bar scene.
-They offer many great flavored bitters, yet grapefruit is one of the most notable.
+They have quickly made a splash—or is it a dash?—on the bar scene.
+While the company offers many great flavored bitters, its grapefruit is one of the most notable.

 Grapefruit and hops combine to make this a heady, complex bitters.
 Try using it in drinks containing rye whiskey.
 A dash or two can add new life to the Algonquin, a classic rye and pineapple recipe.
-It also does wonders in the slightly fruity Millionaire.
+It also does wonders in the slightly fruity millionaire cocktail.

-If a whiskey cocktail has a hint of... bright fruits, try The Bitter Truth Grapefruit Bitters.
+Essentially, if a whiskey cocktail has a hint of bright fruits, try The Bitter Truth Grapefruit Bitters.
 You'll be surprised at the results.Continue to 5 of 5 below.

 05 of 05